 - 1. The shards are roughly the same size - 2.
 The shards get roughly the same amount of traffic - 3.
 Worker nodes are all the same size/type - 4.
-Shards haven't been pinned to particular workers table_name: (Optional) The name of the table whose shards need to be rebalanced.
-If NULL, then rebalance all existing colocation groups.
+Shards haven't been pinned to particular workers threshold: (Optional) A float number between 0.0 and 1.0 which indicates the maximum difference ratio of node utilization from average utilization.
+For example, specifying 0.1 will cause the shard rebalancer to attempt to balance all nodes to hold the same number of shards $\pm 10\%$.
+Specifically, the shard rebalancer will try to converge utilization of all worker nodes to the (1 - threshold) average utilization ...
+(1 + threshold) average utilization range.